This post may contain affiliate links. Read my full disclosure policy.

 Garnish: scallions, sesame seeds, chives, cashews, etc.

-Serve with: rice, black rice, in tortillas with Asian Slaw, in a Pineapple 🙂
+Serve with: jasmine rice, black rice, in tortillas with Asian Slaw.

 Instructions

-1. Place Teriyaki Sauce ingredients in the Instant Pot: Soy Sauce (or Braggs), rice vinegar, honey, sesame oil, garlic, ginger and red pepper flakes.
+1. Mix together soy Sauce (or Braggs), rice vinegar, honey, sesame oil, garlic, ginger, and red pepper flakes in a bowl and set aside.

-3. Close and seal the instant pot, set to HIGH pressure for 10 minutes. ( 9 minutes if cubed).
+3. Add all the seared chicken and the teriyaki sauce back into the instant pot.
+Close and seal the instant pot, set to HIGH pressure for 7 minutes for chunks, 9 minutes for whole pieces.

 Notes